b0bh00d/ClipNet/README.md

 ![ClipNet_2021-12-24_07-42-03](https://user-images.githubusercontent.com/4536448/147360185-6280d6a7-a088-42fe-aff6-30bfe3de2e13.png)

-Note that this option will only be avilable on Windows system--other operating system have external mechanisms for achieving this.
+Note that this option will only be avilable on Windows system--other operating systems have external mechanisms for achieving this.

 Enabling automatic rejoin along with this option will result in a fire-and-forget run of `ClipNet`, and it will always be available when you log into your machine.